 Special Problems in Agricultural Operations Management

-Credits: 1 to 4; can be repeated with change in content up to 12 credits; Prereq: permission of department chair or advisor.
+Credits: 1 to 4; can be repeated with change in content up to 12 credits; Prereq: permission of department chair or adviser.

 Selected problems or projects in the student's major field of mechanized study.